tombranfield/crystal_visualizer/README.md

 # crystal_visualizer

-A program for examining crystal structures
+A program for generating and examining crystal structures

-Load .cif files
-Display crystal structure
-Calculate bond lengths and angles
+The program loads a .cif file, parses it, then uses space group information to generate the crystal structure using symmetry.
+Bond lengths and angle are calculated using metric tensor methods with numpy and the final structure is displayed using matplotlib.